survivejs/webpack-book/manuscript/styling/01_loading.md

 npm add css-loader style-loader --develop
 ```

-Now let's make sure webpack is aware of them.
 Add a new function at the end of the part definition:

 **webpack.parts.js**